The local Turnpike Property in Mean Field Control and Games with quadratic Hamiltonian: Introduction

 \subsection{The assumption \Sp}

 We discuss in this section the assumption \Sp.

 First, the identity $D\bar m = -\bar m D\bar u$ is true if $\bar m(x)$ is proportional to $e^{-\bar u(x)}$: this ansatz gives in fact a solution to the stationary Fokker-Planck equation, so any given solution $\bar m$ is actually proportional to $e^{-\bar u}$ provided that uniqueness for the Fokker-Planck equation holds.
-This is a topic on itself, that has been largely explored, see for example \cite{BKRS}; when $\Omega$ is unbounded, uniqueness is more delicate, and it is somehow connected to the validity of Poincar\'e type inequalities.
+This uniqueness issue has been largely explored, and it holds under rather mild integrability assumptions, for instance if $D \bar u \in L^2(\bar m)$, see \cite[Example 5.5.4]{BKRS} (we refer to the same monograph for a thorough discussion on uniqueness).

 Similarly, there is a large body of literature on the Poincar\'e inequality for $\bar m$ if $\Omega$ is bounded (that goes under the name of weighted Poincar\'e inequality); this is valid for example if $\bar m$ is regular enough and bounded away from zero (which is our case, by elliptic regularity and the strong maximum principle).
 When $\Omega = \R^n$, an additional care is needed: the inequality is somehow related also to the behavior of $\bar m$ as $x \to \infty$, and it is true in many situations, see for example \cite{bakry}.